 - (a) Computing Time.
-The following rules apply in computing any period of time specified in these rules, in any local rule or court order, or in any statute that does not specify a method of computing time. - (1) Period Stated in Days or a Longer Unit.
+The following rules apply in computing any time period specified in these rules, in any local rule or court order, or in any statute that does not specify a method of computing time. - (1) Period Stated in Days or a Longer Unit.